Otm02/DiscordEmotify/.docs/Token-and-IDs.md

 > [!WARNING]
 > **Do not share your token!** A token gives full access to an account.
 > To reset a user token, change your account password.
-> To reset a bot token, click on [Reset Token](#how-to-export-with-a-bot-token) in the bot settings.
+> To reset a bot token, click on Reset Token in the bot settings of your application.

 ## How to get a user token